 Overall, L&SE performance has declined during the Q4 2016-17 period, with a PPM of 85.1%, 0.7 percentage points worse than Q4 2015-16.
-The performance decline can be attributed to weather related disruptions; a combination of TOC related issues, such as, defective rolling stock, staffing issues & station issues (such as passenger taken ill on train), and Network Rail related delays (a combination of signal failures, broken rails and over running and emergency engineering works).
+The performance decline can be attributed to weather related disruptions; a combination of TOC related issues, such as, defective rolling stock, staffing issues & station issues (such as passenger taken ill on train), and Network Rail related delays, (a combination of signal failures, broken rails and over running and emergency engineering works).
+There has also been an increase in some delays not being investigated and attributed because of severe disruptions.

-It is estimated that performance failures across GTR services were responsible for 49% of the region's decline in PPM figures in the fourth quarter of 2016-17, despite operating only 15% of services in the L&SE sector.
+It is estimated, that performance failures across GTR services were responsible for 49% of the regions decline in PPM figures in the fourth quarter of 2016-17, despite operating only 15% of services in the L&SE sector.
+1

-Most operators' PPM scores increased when compared with the previous quarter (Q3 2016-17), but experience a reduction compared to the same period a year ago (Q4 2015-16).
+Most operators' PPM scores increased when compared with the previous quarter (Q3 16-17), but experience a reduction compared to the same period a year ago (Q4 2015-16).
 TfL Rail had the highest PPM in the fourth quarter of 2016-17 with 96.0%, a 3.1 percentage point increase compared with the same quarter last year.
-GTR, with an overall PPM of 79.2%, had the worst score, a 1.3 percentage point reduction compared to the same quarter in 2015-16.
-When analysed individually, all operations within the GTR franchise, with the exception of Great Northern, performed worse than any other TOC operating in the L&SE area (see PPM graph below).
+GTR, with an overall PPM of 79.2%, had the worse score, a 1.3 percentage point reduction compared to the same quarter in 2015-16.
+When analysed individually, all TOCs within the GTR franchise, with the exception of Great Northern, performed worse than any other TOC operating in the L&SE area (see PPM graph below).